-So you’re dreaming about your upcoming trip to a beautiful cultural city.
-You’ve found awesome cheap flights or grabbed an interrail pass, but now you need to find somewhere to stay!
+You’re dreaming about your upcoming adventure and all fun experiences planned.
+You’ve found awesome cheap flights or grabbed an Interrail pass.
+The only thing left to do?
+Find somewhere to stay!

 Hostels are a great way to visit new countries and cities.
 They are most often the cheapest form of accommodation and you’ll meet people from around the world.
 If you’re a solo traveller or backpacker (See my post all about why you should travel solo!), they are especially awesome.